ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 scope
-  Whether commands should affect a user or a group profile.
+  Whether the RACF profile specified in :emphasis:`name` is a user or group profile.

   | **required**: True
   | **type**: str